vulnlog/vulnlog/README.md

 #### Report

-Defines what reporter found the vulnerability.
+Defines which reporter found the vulnerability.

 | Function | Parameters                                  | Return                      |
 |----------|---------------------------------------------|-----------------------------|